SaiYashwant/DevOps/README.md

 ## What is DevOps?

-- **DevOps** is a set of practices that combines software development (Dev) and IT operations (Ops).
-Its goal is to shorten the development lifecycle and deliver high-quality software continuously.
+**DevOps** is a set of cultural practices that combines software development (Dev) and IT operations (Ops).
+Its goal is to shorten the development lifecycle and deliver high-quality software continuously and increases an organization's ability to deliver applications and services at high velocity.
-- **DevOps** emphasizes collaboration between development and operations teams, automation of processes, and continuous monitoring and improvement of software.

 ### Practices